James Naughtie: Early life and career

 James Naughtie was born to Alexander and Isabella Naughtie and brought up in Milltown of Rothiemay, near Huntly, Aberdeenshire, Scotland.
 He was educated at Keith Grammar School, the University of Aberdeen and then Syracuse University in New York.
-He is a Fellow of the British-American Project.
+He is a Fellow of the British-American Project, which endeavours to strengthen connections between the US and the UK.

 Naughtie began his career as a journalist in 1975 at the Aberdeen Press & Journal, moving to the London offices of The Scotsman in 1977.
 The following year he joined the paper's Westminster staff, and became its Chief Political Correspondent.
 In 1981, he worked for The Washington Post as the Laurence Stern fellow on its national staff.
 He joined The Guardian in 1984, and became its Chief Political Correspondent in 1985.

 Radio presenter

-In 1986, Naughtie moved into radio presenting, hosting The Week In Westminster before moving to The World At One in 1988.
+In 1985, Naughtie moved into radio presenting, hosting The Week In Westminster before moving to The World At One in 1988.
 He has also made several radio documentaries and series and has written three books, Playing the Palace: A Westminster Collection, The Rivals: The Intimate Story of a Political Marriage, and The Accidental American: Tony Blair and the Presidency.

 Naughtie has been a presenter of the televised Proms since 1992, and has also presented opera programmes such as Radio 3's Opera News.
 He is also the host of Radio 4's Bookclub.

 In 1994 he became one of the main presenters of Radio 4's Today programme.
 Shortly before the 2005 General Election he opened a question to Labour politician Ed Balls "If we win the election...", quickly correcting himself to say "if you win the election".
 The incident led to accusations of bias towards the Labour Party and a failure to be neutral.
 Lord Tebbit said of the incident: "How often a slip of the tongue betrays the true thoughts in the mind of the speaker.
 We could all see the shape of the cat in the bag, but Mr Naughtie has now let it out for all to see."
 He has a distinctive Scottish accent which has been named as the "best voice to wake up to" in a comparative survey.
 His practice of asking particularly long questions is sometimes noted by commentators.